Reiki Santa Fe

 Intersectional Reiki

-The Japanese word ‘Reiki’ translates to ‘universal life force energy’ - the same vital essence known as chi, prana, or mana across healing traditions.
+he Japanese word 'Reiki' translates to 'universal life force energy'—the same vital essence known as chi, prana, or mana across healing traditions.

 At its heart, Reiki recognizes that everything is energy, and through this understanding, we can offer gentle, complementary healing to ourselves, others, animals, environments, and all the interconnected energy systems that surround us.

-If you’re called to begin your Reiki journey now, Kalalea warmly recommends two longtime, beloved practitioners and teachers: Lynne McMahan (enlighten.reiki@gmail.com) and Pat Czeto (patczeto@volitionwellness.com).
+If you're called to begin your Reiki journey, I warmly recommend two longtime, beloved practitioners and teachers: Lynne McMahan (enlighten.reiki@gmail.com) and Pat Czeto (patczeto@volitionwellness.com).
 Both bring years of experience and deep reverence to this sacred practice.

 Pranayama